-Possible motivators: Concerned with impacts to their quality of life caused by increased traffic and/or parking in their neighborhoods and potential alternatives that may impact them.
-Public comments from residents include concerns regarding property devaluation, noise, litter/trash, light pollution, safety of children and pets, air quality, water quality/culinary well impacts, etc.
+Possible motivators: Concerned about impacts to their quality of life caused by increased traffic and/or parking in their neighborhoods and potential alternatives that might impact them.
+Public comments from residents include concerns regarding property devaluation, noise, litter/trash, light pollution, the safety of children and pets, air quality, water quality/culinary well impacts, and so on.